-19.2.4.
+20.2.4.
 Road works

-Given the potential life of the site exceeding 30 years, costings have allowed for sealing the main internal access road for a distance of over 300 m to facilitate all weather access for the protracted site life.
-This cost could be substantially reduced if only a gravel road was provided instead.
+Given the potential life of the site exceeding 20 years, costings have allowed for providing a main access road for a distance of over 300 m to facilitate all weather access for the protracted site life.